Cipher-Red/Vigil/README.md

 ## Support

-If you encounter any issues or have questions, please open an issue on the [GitHub repository](https://github.com/yourusername/vigil/issues).
+If you encounter any issues or have questions, please contact me via Email: Qipher09@proton.me.

 ---